llvm/circt/docs/RationaleSymbols.md

 scoped symbol-like name to the element.
-An operation with an `inner_sym` resides in arbitrarily-nested regions of a region that defines an `InnerSymbolTable`.  `InnerSymbolTable` operations can themselves be arbitrarily nested, and thus must reside within an `InnerRefNamespace` or `InnerSymbolTable`.
+An operation with an `inner_sym` resides in arbitrarily-nested regions of a region that defines an `InnerSymbolTable`.  `InnerSymbolTable` operations can themselves be arbitrarily nested, and thus must reside within either an `InnerRefNamespace` or `InnerSymbolTable`.
+Ops which implement `InnerSymbolTables` must themselves also have an MLIR symbol or `inner_sym`, as appropriate, so their scope can be referenced.
 The `inner_sym` attribute must be an `InnerSymAttr` which defines the inner symbols attached to the operation and its fields.
 Operations containing an inner symbol must implement the `InnerSymbol` interface.